lvllvl/leetCodeSolution/README.md

 ### *How do we use our dictionary to solve this problem?*

-Here's a quick example for how we will use our dictionary.
-If target = 'aj' our task is to record the directions we need to take from 'a' in order to arrive at 'j'.
+Here's a quick example of how we will use our dictionary.

+target = 'aj'

+Our task is to record the directions to get from 'a' to 'j'.
-Remember that our dictionary key-value pair is letter: ( row, column ).

 ```
 Start at 'a': (0,0)